-In general, the BiH food industry is still too small and inefficient to compete with large foreign industries.
-Domestic food production is insufficient and covers approximately 30 - 35 percent of total needs.
+BiH food industry is still too small and inefficient to compete with large foreign industries.
+Domestic food production is insufficient and covers approximately one-third of total needs.

 Food Retail Sector

 In general, small retailers are slowly losing out to large wholesalers with developed retail operations.
 Shopping centers import and distribute food and offer a great variety of fresh meat, exotic and new-to-market foods, and ready-to-eat foods.
 They also provide good professional service, restaurants with ready meals at favorable prices and a festive environment (entertainment for kids, clowns, and games/ lotteries).